kaz-utashiro/greple/README.md

     greple 'foo bar baz' ...

-Each word can appear in any order and/or any place in the string.
-So this command find all of following texts.
+Each word can appear in any order and any place in the string.
+So this command find all of following lines.

     foo bar baz
     baz bar foo